A new method to study the number of colors in the final-state interactions of hadrons

 We first present our $IJ=00,02,11$ partial waves of $\pi\pi\to\pi\pi$ calculated in a model-independent way.
-We start from: \be T^I_J(s)=P^I_J(s)\Omega^I_J(s). \ee where $\Omega^I_{J}(s)$ is the Omn\`es function~\cite{Omnes1958}: \be \Omega^I_{J}(s)=\exp\left(\frac{s}{\pi} \int^\infty_{s_{th}} ds' \frac{\varphi^I_{J}(s')}{s'(s'-s)}\right) \,\, . \ee with $\varphi^I_{J\lambda}(s)$ the phase of the partial wave amplitude $T^I_{J}(s)$, which has been given in previous amplitude analysis~\cite{DLY-MRP14,DLY2015}.
-This phase is known from experiment up to roughly 2~GeV.
+We start from: \be T^I_J(s)=P^I_J(s)\Omega^I_J(s). \ee where $\Omega^I_{J}(s)$ is the Omn\`es function~\cite{Omnes1958}: \be \Omega^I_{J}(s)=\exp\left(\frac{s}{\pi} \int^\infty_{s_{th}} ds' \frac{\varphi^I_{J}(s')}{s'(s'-s)}\right) \,\, . \ee with $\varphi^I_{J}(s)$ the phase of the partial wave amplitude $T^I_{J}(s)$, which has been given in previous amplitude analysis~\cite{DLY-MRP14,DLY2015}.
+This phase is known from experiment up to roughly 2~GeV, while in the higher energy region it is constrained by unitarity.
+The Omn\`es function is truncated at $s=22$~GeV$^2$.
 The function $P^I_J(s)$ includes the effect of the left-hand cut (l.h.c) and corrections that come from the distant right-hand cut (r.h.c) above 2~GeV.
-Other information is provided by chiral dynamics that fixes the Adler zeros in the S-waves, and the approach to threshold of the S-, P-, and D-waves in terms of scattering lengths and effective ranges.
-We therefore parameterize the $P^I_J(s)$ as \be P^I_J(s)=(s-z^I_J)^{n_J}\sum_{k=1}^n {\alpha^I_J}_k (s-4M_\pi^2)^{k-1}\,, \ee where $z^I_J$ is the Adler zero for the S-waves and $4M_\pi^2$ for P- and D-waves.
+The latter one has a tiny contribution to the region where the light mesons appear.
+Other information is provided by chiral dynamics that fixes the Adler zero in the S-wave, and the approach to the threshold of the S-, P-, and D-waves in terms of scattering lengths and effective ranges.
+We therefore parameterize the $P^I_J(s)$ as \be P^I_J(s)=(s-z^I_J)^{n_J}\sum_{k=1}^n {\alpha^I_J}_k (s-4M_\pi^2)^{k-1}\,, \ee where $z^I_J$ is the Adler zero for the S-wave and $4M_\pi^2$ for P- and D-waves.
 The parameter $n_J$ is 1 for S- and P-waves and 2 for D-waves.
 The parameters $\alpha_i$ are given in Table~\ref{tab:para;alpha}.
 The units of the $\alpha_k$ are chosen to ensure that the amplitude $T^I_J(s)$ is dimensionless.

 The fit results are shown in Fig.~\ref{Fig:T}.
 We fit the amplitudes in the region of $s\in[0,4\rm{GeV}^2]$, where the \lq data' is as follows: $\chi$PT amplitudes at $[0,4M_\pi^2]$, amplitudes of K-matrix and Roy-like equation at $[4M_\pi^2,2\rm{GeV}^2]$, and experiment data up to $4\rm{GeV}^2$.
-Though we do not have the left-hand cuts directly in our fit, their contribution are correctly implemented in the physical region, as we fit to the results of Roy-like equation which keeps the crossing symmetry.
 The fits are of high quality, even in our \lq prediction' region where $s\in [-4M_\pi^2,0]$.
-From these amplitudes, we can extract the poles and residues on the second sheet.
-The residue $g_{f\pi\pi}$ and pole $s_R$ on the second Riemann sheet are defined as: \bea T^{II}(s)=\frac{g_{f\pi\pi}^{2}}{s_R-s}\,. \eea
+In this region the real part of our amplitudes is in good agreement with that of $\chi PT$ ($\mathcal{O}(p^4)$), and the imaginary part certainly vanishes.
+Notice that the imaginary part of the $\chi PT$ amplitudes is rather small, too.